 Friday February 9th

-The Field Trip this year will be to the Odell Creek Dam Removal and Stream Restoration Project.
+Odell Creek Dam Removal and Stream Restoration Project

 In summer of 2016, the Hood River Watershed Group, in partnership with Larry and Linda Hilton, removed the Odell Dam, restoring year-round fish passage to approximately 5 miles of winter steelhead habitat in Odell Creek.
 Unlike the recent Powerdale and Condit Dam removals, this project required restoration of the stream channel after the dam was removed.
 This included diverting the stream through a bypass pipe during the 3-month construction period and removing over 2,500 cubic yards (~210 dump truck loads) of sediment that had accumulated behind the dam.
 Once the new channel area was excavated, large boulders and cobbles were placed to create the backbone of the new channel, and smaller cobbles, gravel, and sand were placed on top to form a natural streambed.
 Large wood was placed along the edge of the channel to improve fish habitat and protect 750 newly planted trees and shrubs from high streamflows.
 Lastly, a concrete vault with a fish screen was installed at the edge of the channel to replace the former irrigation diversion provided by the dam.